ft/ufw/doc/pages/devel.md

 System builds differ slightly from module builds.
 Instead of asking `mmh` to provide a system's dependencies automatically, in system builds this responsibility falls to the user — `mmh` fetches no code at all.
+Indeed, in system mode `mmh` does not take the `module.yaml` files into account at all.
+It just assumes that the system provides all software in the correct version out of the box.
 Since systems builds are a little different in behaviour, almost all their functionality is contained in the `system` command of `mmh`.
-Still, when called without a command, `mmh` automatically defaults to `system build` if it finds a `system.yaml` file in the current working directory.
+However, when called without a command, `mmh` automatically defaults to `system build` if it finds a `system.yaml` file in the current working directory.
 This file specifies what builds are intended to be carried out for a system.

 A minimal example can by found in `test/module` of the `ufw` library.
 A more complex example can be found in the `firmware` subdirectory of the [chip-remote](https://github.com/ft/chip-remote) project.

+Note that after having done an `mmh system build` run, subsequent invocations should possibly be triggered via `mmh system rebuild`, which skips the CMake configuration phase, and thus almost always needs way fewer recompilation subprocesses to run.

 ## Fuzz-Testing for ufw {#develfuzz}